Configuring Azure Blob containers as staging area

 To configure the mount point through the CSI driver, a Kubernetes cluster administrator or an Azure account administrator will need to:

-Setting Up Azure Blob Containers with AKS with Managed Identity
+Setting Up Azure Blob Containers with Managed Identity (AKS)

 The kubelet identity is a user-assigned managed identity that is primarily used by the AKS nodes, unless explicitly overridden, to interact with Azure resources, such as Azure Container Registry (ACR) and Azure Storage.